podolsky-v/diplom/README.md

-# diplom
+# Graduation work
-code for diploma work
+Source files for graduation work.
+Modelling of physical RNG and statistical testing.